nikita-kazakov/nikita-kazakov.github.io/_posts/2014-09-12-break-your-nervousness-of-public-speaking-with-toastmasters.md

 tags: skills
 ---

-Bottom Line: Speaking and presenting is an underrated skill.
+Bottom Line --- Speaking and presenting is an underrated skill.
 Toastmasters is a cheap and effective way to work on it.
 It will greatly enhance your other skills.

 Is this some sort of a wine tasting organization?
 Not quite --- Toastmasters does strive to improve your impromptu toasting skills at a wedding should you need it.
 It is more than that though.